-I never got into Dune.
+I never really got into Dune.
 Frank Herbert’s science fiction saga was either too dense or too convoluted for my young mind, and I was a restless child full of endless stores of energy.
 Dune just seemed dull compared to my childhood obsession, Star Wars.

 But where books are easy to avoid, movies are more persistent.